thin-edge/thin-edge.io/docs/src/references/child-devices.md

 - If empty or no child-device ID is given, the thin-edge device is assumed to be meant.

+TODO: Add restriction: "Those interfaces that are not provided via network (e.g. just via CLI) are not accessible from an external child device.
+That means for those a local process on the thin-edge device would be required."

-NOTE: Multilevel childs are not yet covered.
+TODO: Multilevel childs are not yet covered.